Right to rent immigration checks

 ss.20 to 37 Immigration Act 2014 as amended by Immigration Act 2016.

-paras 2-4 List A(1) in the Schedule to the Immigration (Residential Accommodation) (Prescribed Requirements and Codes of Practice) Order 2014 SI 2014/2874 removed by art.5(4)(b) Immigration (Restrictions on Employment and Residential Accommodation) (Prescribed Requirements and Codes of Practice) and Licensing Act 2003 (Personal and Premises Licences) (Forms) Order 2021 SI 2021/689.
+The Immigration (Residential Accommodation) (Prescribed Requirements and Codes of Practice) Order 2014 SI 2014/2874 as amended by The Immigration (Restrictions on Employment and Residential Accommodation) (Prescribed Requirements and Codes of Practice) and Licensing Act 2003 (Personal and Premises Licences) (Forms) Regulations 2022 SI 2022/242.

-para 5 List A(1) in the Schedule to the Immigration (Residential Accommodation) (Prescribed Requirements and Codes of Practice) Order 2014 SI 2014/2874 as amended by by art.5(4)(c) Immigration (Restrictions on Employment and Residential Accommodation) (Prescribed Requirements and Codes of Practice) and Licensing Act 2003 (Personal and Premises Licences) (Forms) Order 2021 SI 2021/689.
+Immigration (Restrictions on Employment and Residential Accommodation) (Prescribed Requirements and Codes of Practice) and Licensing Act 2003 (Personal and Premises Licences) (Forms) Regulations 2022 SI 2022/242.

 Immigration Act 2014 (Commencement No. 6) Order 2016 SI 2016/11.